SynqLabs/synqed-samples/api/python/README.md

 [![Python Version](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)

-Make AI agents to collaborate, delegate, and coordinate with each other autonomously.
+Allow AI agents to collaborate, delegate, and coordinate with each other autonomously.
 Build multi-agent systems where agents work together - a research agent consults specialists, a design agent brainstorms with analysts, or your OpenAI agent delegates to specialized agents.
 All seamlessly, all automatically.

 The library provides type-safe interfaces for creating collaborative agents with built-in intelligent orchestration.
 It works with any LLM provider (OpenAI, Anthropic, Google) and enables true agent-to-agent interaction.